waelsaad/SunCorp/README.md

 Implemented a unit test to test the network connectivity.

 please run pod update.
 I integrated AlamoFire but didn't really use it.
-I wanted to show that I can integrate pod libraries...
+I wanted to show that I can integrate pod libraries.
+You may need to update the project settings so you don't see any warnings.
+There should be zero warnings in the app.

+If there are any issues with the project please feel free to email me on wael.saad@hotmail.com or contact me on 0433 597 200

+I am a very passionate iOS developer and I am really keen to join SunCorp team if there is an oppurtunity to do so.

+Thank you